Aqasch/KANQAS_code/README.md

 # KANQAS

-In this code, which compliments our [KANQAS](https://scirate.com/arxiv/2406.17630), we provide the code that opens up the possibility of harnessing Kolmogorov-Arnold Network for Quantum Architecture Search i.e., namely KANQAS
+In this code, which compliments our [KANQAS](https://epjquantumtechnology.springeropen.com/articles/10.1140/epjqt/s40507-024-00289-z), we provide the code that opens up the possibility of harnessing Kolmogorov-Arnold Network for Quantum Architecture Search i.e., namely KANQAS.

+# Update on KANQAS:
+KANQAS is now published ([here](https://epjquantumtechnology.springeropen.com/articles/10.1140/epjqt/s40507-024-00289-z)) in Springer Nature's EPJ Quantum Technology.
+We added experiments for quantum chemistry that are not yet uploaded to the git but soon will be!

 ## Before running the code!
 The code was used on Ubuntu GNU/Linux 22.04.4 LTS (64-bit).